-Suggested Question Paper Design Accountancy (Code No. 055) Class XII (2022-23)
+Suggested Question Paper Design Accountancy (Code No. 055) Class XII (2023-24)

-Theory: 80 Marks

-Project: 20 Marks
+Theory: 80 Marks Project: 20 Marks

-3 Hrs.
+3 hrs.

-S.no.
-Typology of Questions Marks Percentage 1.
-Remembering and Understanding: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers Demonstrate understanding of facts and ideas by organizing, comparing, translating interpreting, giving descriptions, and stating main ideas 44 55% 2.
-Applying: Solve problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way.
-19 23.25% 3.
-Analysing, Evaluating and Creating: Examine and break information into parts by identifying motives or causes.
+S N Typology of Questions Marks Percentage 1 Remembering and Understanding: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers.
+Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas 44 55% 3 Applying : Solve problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way.
+19 23.75% 4 Analysing, Evaluating and Creating: Examine and break information into parts by identifying motives or causes.
 Make inferences and find evidence to support generalizations.
 Present and defend opinions by making judgments about information, validity of ideas, or quality of work based on a set of criteria.
-Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions 17 21.25% Total 80 100%
+Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions.
+17 21.25% TOTAL 80 100%